ansible/ansible/docs/docsite/rst/network_debug_troubleshooting.rst

 Ansible Network Roadmap
 =======================

-To best understand the changes that have gone into Ansible 2.3 it's useful to understand where we've come from and where we are heading.
+To understand the changes that have gone into Ansible 2.3, it's useful to understand where we've come from and where we are heading.

 Ansible 2.3
 -----------